-MMC 19.504.7 establishes standards for on-site walkways, which are required for all development that is subject to MMC Chapter 19.700 (excluding single-detached and multi-unit residential development).
+MMC 19.504.7 establishes standards for on-site walkways, which are required for all development that is subject to MMC Chapter 19.700 (excluding single-detached and multiunit residential development).
 A walkway must be provided into the site for every 300 ft of street frontage and must connect with sidewalks and bicycle facilities.
 On-site walkways must be reasonably direct, constructed with a hard surface material, permeable for stormwater, and at least 5 ft wide.
 Walkways must be separated from parking areas using curbing, landscaping, or distinctive paving materials and must be lighted to an average 0.5-footcandle level.

-As noted in Finding 2, the subject property is comprised of two tax lots; jointly, the lots have 144 ft of frontage on Balfour Street.
-As proposed, there will be two pedestrian entryways into the site from Balfour Street, forming a U-shaped walkway that begins and ends at the edge of the public right-of-way (ROW).
-Balfour Street does not currently have sidewalks and there are no plans to add them; however, the pathway does connect to the paved portion of the ROW.
-The proposed walkway is 6 ft wide, constructed with permeable pavers, and connects pedestrians to the park's various amenities in a reasonably direct way.
+The subject property is comprised of a single tax lot; the lot has approximately 204 ft of frontage on Bowman Street.
+As proposed, there will be three entrances to the park.
+The primary pedestrian entrance will be located at the southeast corner of the site where Brae Street meets Bowman Street.
+A second entrance is proposed farther to the west on Bowman Street.
+A third pedestrian entrance is proposed to connect the western portion of the park to the public right-of-way (ROW) at Where Else Lane.
+The proposed pathway in the park connects to the paved portion of the ROW or to the required sidewalk discussed in Finding 7-e.
+The proposed walkway is 9 ft wide, constructed with permeable concrete paving, and connects pedestrians to the park's various amenities in a reasonably direct way.
 As a neighborhood park, the proposal does not include any off-street vehicular parking spaces; therefore, the walkway separation standard is inapplicable.
 The pathway is not proposed to be illuminated, as the park will only be open during daytime hours.
 The Planning Commission finds that the proposed development meets all applicable standards of MMC 19.504.7.
 This standard is met.